Tourism in Punjab, India: Jallianwala Bagh

-Jallianwala Bagh is a garden suited In City Amritsar of Punjab.
+Jallianwala Bagh is a garden situated In City Amritsar of Punjab.
 This monument signifies the nation.
 It was established in 1951.
 Jallianwala bagh is well known due to the massacre happened in this monument.
-Jallianwala Bagh Massacre occur on April 13, 1919, in which thousands of Indians died as General Dyer ordered their army to fire on the innocent Indians.
+Jallianwala Bagh Massacre occurred on 13 April 1919, in which thousands of Indians died as General Dyer ordered their army to fire on the innocent Indians.